 As a rule, you enter the market on M1-M5 and define the overall trend on H1 or a longer timeframe.
 So, to work with the Sniper, you need:

-- any high-volatile currency pair or any asset, such as Gold or the Bitcoin.
+- any high-volatile currency pair or any asset, such as Gold.
 We concentrate on exiting the night flat and the subsequent impulse that the market will further support.

 - Trade in the European and American sessions only.
 Here, we also focus on the energetic movements of the asset during the most active trading sessions.